Shippable/docs/sources/ci/push-amazon-ecr.md

 #Pushing a Docker image to Amazon ECR

-You can push your image to Amazon ECR in any section [of your yml](../reference/ci-yml/).
+You can push your image to Amazon ECR in any section [of your yml](../reference/shippable-yml/).
 Typically, you would want to push your image at the end of the `ci` section, or in the `post_ci` or `push` sections.

 ##Setup

 Before you start, you will need to connect your Amazon account with Shippable so we have the credentials to push your image on your behalf.
-We do this through <a href="../../getting-started/integrations/" target="_blank"> Account Integrations</a>, so that your credentials are abstracted from your config file.
+We do this through <a href="../../getting-started/integrations/"> Account Integrations</a>, so that your credentials are abstracted from your config file.
 Once you add an account integration, you can use it for all your projects without needing to add it again.

 #### Generating access keys for Amazon ECR
-- To generate **aws_access_key_id** and **aws_secret_access_key** please follow <a href="http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html" target="_blank">Amazon's guide for Creating and Managing access keys</a>.
+- To generate **aws_access_key_id** and **aws_secret_access_key** please follow <a href="http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html">Amazon's guide for Creating and Managing access keys</a>.

 #### Adding Amazon ECR Integration to your Shippable Account
 -  Go to your **Account Settings** by clicking on the gear icon in the top navigation bar.